 - shall either send a successful response indicating the success of the enforcement or an appropriate failure response, for the V-PCF as the NF service consumer taking into consideration a reply received from the possible Namf_Communication Service service operation and from the possible Npcf_UEPolicyControl_UpdateNotify service operation according to the previous bullets.
 In case of a successful response:

-a. if the feature "ImmediateReport" is supported and the PCF provisioned the policy control request triggers related to PLMN change, PRA change, connectivity state change or location change, and/or the feature "EnSatBackhaulCategoryChg" is supported and the PCF provisioned the policy control request trigger related to change of satellite backhaul category, and/or the feature "URSPEnforcement" is supported and the PCF provisioned the policy control request trigger related to URSP enforcement information, a "200 OK" response code and a response body with the corresponding available information in the "UeRequestedValueRep" data structure shall be returned in the response;
+a. if the feature "ImmediateReport" is supported and the PCF provisioned the policy control request triggers related to PLMN change, PRA change, connectivity state change, location change, when the feature "EnSatBackhaulCategoryChg" is supported, change of satellite backhaul category, when the feature "URSPEnforcement" is supported, URSP enforcement information, and/or when the feature "AccessChange" is supported, access type change, a "200 OK" response code and a response body with the corresponding available information in the "UeRequestedValueRep" data structure shall be returned in the response;

 b.- otherwise, a "204 No Content" response code shall be returned in the response; and